Wrapping up

 Retake policy

-If you don’t achieve your target score, you may retake the exam after 28 days.
+If you don’t achieve your target score, you may retake the exam after 28 days (verify the current waiting period on the ETS Praxis website before registering, as this policy has changed historically).
 There is no lifetime limit, but you must pay the full registration fee each time.

 Calculator and formulas

-An on-screen four-function calculator is provided (add, subtract, multiply, divide, square root, percentage, memory).
+An on-screen four-function calculator is provided (add, subtract, multiply, divide, square root, and memory functions).
+Verify the full feature set in the current ETS Praxis 5733 test-taker guide, as specifications may be updated.
 No formula sheet is given, so you’ll need to know key formulas such as area and volume, the Pythagorean theorem, and common algebraic relationships.

 A helpful reference can be found here: Praxis Math Exam Formulas.